rgbkrk/anode/packages/dev-server-kernel-deno/README.md

 - `--allow-env`: Access environment variables
 - `--allow-run`: Execute subprocesses (if needed)

-## API Endpoints
+## Architecture

-The kernel provides minimal HTTP endpoints for monitoring:

-- `GET /health`: Health check with service status
-- `GET /status`: Detailed service information including memory usage

-**Note**: Code execution happens via LiveStore events, not HTTP endpoints.
+The kernel is purely reactive and communicates only via LiveStore events.
+There are no HTTP endpoints - all execution happens through event-driven subscriptions.

 ## Package Caching